 We might ask ‘Why is the media so biased against Israel?’
 One reason is that the majority of people prefer to support the perceived underdog – in this case the Palestinians.
 Another reason is intimidation of the media: in Palestinian areas, journalists are threatened for coverage that fails to benefit the Palestinian struggle.
 Other reasons are shear ignorance of the legal facts, and a preference to follow the current political line.
 In particular, a common media claim is ‘the illegal occupation of Palestinian land’, but detailed legal analysis shows this to be untrue.
 Perhaps the deepest and most basic reason for media and all forms of bias is spiritual.
 Yes, without realising it, the media can be a forum to express hatred of Israel that has been around since the time of Abraham, link.

 Admittedly, Israel has been weak on public relations, but that does not justify the almost universal bias against her.
-CNN has discovered a strong media bias against Israel – see video below.
+See examples in the video:

 The EU: Europe has not reacted to the Islamization of the biblical holy places in Hebron by UNESCO (Hebron is considered the second-holiest city in Judaism after Jerusalem).